 The same stress-relieving benefits were found for emergency workers as well.
-Autogenic training improved their quality of life, work motivation, and lessened their feelings of burn-out.
+AT improved their quality of life, work motivation, and lessened their feelings of burn-out.
 With it being so effective for nurses and emergency workers, AT could be just as effective for any of us dealing with a lot of stressful situations.

 In addition to those benefits, think about if any of the following questions below apply to you.

 Do you have aged skin caused by menopause?

 Have a child with emotional or behavioral problems?

 Suffer from a migraine, headache, or mild depression?

 AT has been documented as having helped with all of those problems.

 So if something’s been proven to potentially do good for people’s health, why doesn’t it get a lot more attention?
 There’s no clear answer to that.

 As I mentioned earlier, the technique came about in Germany in the 1920s.
 It stayed in Germany for a long time during and after WWII.
 There was no book in English on AT until 1959, so initially, the language barrier kept it from spreading much.

 In the ’70s, Dr. Herbert Benson was one of the first US doctors to advocate the relaxation treatment as an effective remedy.